GeorgeBills/chess/cmd/bb-to-visual/README.md

 # bb-to-visual

-`bb-to-visual` takes a decimal, binary or hexadecimal bitboard variable and outputs a graphical representation of that board.
+`bb-to-visual` takes a decimal, binary or hexadecimal [bitboard](https://en.wikipedia.org/wiki/Bitboard) variable and outputs a graphical representation of that board.
 It's useful mainly for visualising variables from e.g. existing code, the debugger, or the output of a failing unit test.

 ```
-PS C:\Users\georg.GEORGEB-XPS15\Documents\repositories\chess> go run .\cmd\bb-to-visual\ 0x70507
+$ .\bb-to-visual.exe 0x70507
 □□□□□□□□
 □□□□□□□□
 □□□□□□□□